-This lot features a strip of forested wetland that bisects the middle of the 46 acre lot, which also has a shrub wetland on the west end of the lot.
+This property features mostly forested wetlands, a few vernal pools, as well as two small brooks that flow in and out wetland.
 Wetlands and water riparian zones (areas that border water) are a crucial part of the forest ecosystem.
-Interference in these areas has the potential to affect more species of wildlife then anywhere else.
-One of the trails on the property crosses the wetlands located in the middle of the 46 acre lot, which should have a bridge for any future recreational activities on the trail.
+Interference in these areas has the potential to affect more species of wildlife then anywhere else..
+One of the trails on the property crosses one of the brooks, which should have a bridge for any future recreational activities on the trail.
 While conducting timber harvesting near the wetland and brook, a liberal buffer zone and Best Management Practices should be utilized to minimize impact to the water quality.